 1. You’re more likely to be introverted.

-Unsurprisingly, introverts may have difficulty receiving and projecting affection because they tend to recharge by spending quality time alone.
-Public displays of affection or talking about their feelings may be excessively stressful or dramatically uncomfortable.
+Unsurprisingly, perhaps, many introverts have difficulty receiving and showing affection because they tend to recharge by spending quality time alone.

 On the other hand, extroverts are more comfortable with public displays of affection, talking about their feelings, and projecting those emotions.
 These may feel a more natural part of their personality, so it’s more comfortable for them.

-Of course, these are generalities.
-For example, an introvert can be okay with being affectionate, and an extrovert might not be okay with it.
+And, yes, I am generalizing.
+Some introverts will be okay with being affectionate, and some extroverts might not be okay with it.

 2. Your personal boundaries get in the way.

-How a person is raised will influence the way a person expresses and receives affection.
+How you were raised will influence the way you express and receive affection.

 – Quality time.